antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ### Can I change the TFM in a Source Generator?

 Source Generators are .NET Standard 2.0 components, and like any project you can change the TFM.
-However, they are only supported as .NET Standard 2.0 and .NET 5 components.
+However, they are only supported if you target .NET Standard 2.0 or .NET 5.
 Changing the TFM to a .NET Framework version is not guaranteed to work.

 ### Will Source Generators come to Visual Basic?
 What about F#?